“We always want to romanticize ugly things.”

 GM: “I’m gonna guess… you want to be a dancer?
 Like, ballet?”

-Celia knows perfectly well from her mom well that you don’t go to college for ballet.
-Or at least, you can, but it’s more to round out credentials than to actually teach someone how to dance.
+Celia knows from her mom well you don’t go to college for ballet.
+It’s something to round out credentials over actually teaching dance fundamentals.
 Training starts with kids.
 The younger, the better.

 Celia: “I just wanted to learn to do the splits.”